Chapter 6

 He logged off.

 Upstairs, Grace was asleep.
-He could hear it—the specific cadence of her breathing that he could have identified in a room full of sleepers, that particular rhythm he'd learned so long ago it had become part of the ambient sound of his own life, the way you stop hearing a clock and start hearing silence when it stops.
+He could hear her breathing, that particular rhythm he'd known so long it had become part of the ambient sound of his own life—the kind of thing you stop hearing until the night you don't.

 She was on her side, facing the window.
-The curtains were open—she always slept with the curtains open, because she liked to know what the sky was doing, which was a Grace thing so thoroughly that he couldn't imagine anyone else doing it.
-The estate was dark outside except for the faint green bioluminescence of the bamboo markers, which cast just enough light to see her outline.
+The curtains were open—she always slept with them open, because she liked to know what the sky was doing, which was a Grace thing so thoroughly that he couldn't imagine anyone else doing it.
+Outside, the estate was dark but for the faint green bioluminescence of the bamboo markers, and the light reached in just far enough to lay a soft line along her shoulder and the hand she'd left open on the pillow.